dvoicu-cmd/auto-connect-NordVPN-OpenVPN/README.md

 ## Additional notes
-The original intent for this repo was to be deployed to linux server such as ubuntu and debian servers.
+The original intent for this repo was to be deployed to linux servers such as ubuntu and debian servers.
 This script would then be run at specified time intervals using cron to constantly change the ip/location of the server.